 To understand how loud is too loud, it helps to know the concept of "duration-level trade off."

-Hearing damage is a factor of how loud the sound is and how long one is exposed.
-The louder the noise, the less time we can safely spend exposed to it unprotected.
-The longer the exposure, the softer the volume level we can safely tolerate.
+Hearing damage is a factor of how loud the sound is and how long the exposure is.
+The louder the noise, the less time you should spend exposed to it unprotected.

 Workplace limits for noise levels in Canada